FENCE: Flexible Electric Noise reduCtion Endo-shield for the Suppression of Electromagnetic Interference in Low-Field MRI: Abstract

 In this work, we start from the hypothesis that EMI primarily couples capacitively from the body to the RF coil.
 We investigated two methods of blocking capacitive coupling while preserving inductive MRI signal detection: First, we employed capacitive segmentation of the RF coil and studied its effect on EMI coupling.
-Second, we present \textit{FENCE} (Flexible Electromagnetic Noise Cancellation Endo-shield), a novel approach blocking capacitive coupling using flexible PCB shields placed inside the RF coil.
+Second, we present \textit{FENCE} (Flexible Electromagnetic Noise reduCtion Endo-shield), a novel approach blocking capacitive coupling using flexible PCB shields placed inside the RF coil.
 FENCE can be retrofitted to existing RF coils without significant mechanical modifications.
 Finite element (FE) simulations were used to estimate the expected shielding performance and the impact on RF coil losses prior to practical implementation.

-Testing in various realistic scenarios then demonstrated that the combination of FENCE with segmented coils is effective against both environmental noise sources and controlled EMI.
-In phantom experiments, FENCE increased SNR by up to a factor of 9 and reduced EMI levels to near-baseline levels with ~9\% reduction in coil quality factor (Q factor), showing good agreement with the predictions from the FE simulations.
-In-vivo head imaging confirmed these results across diverse electromagnetic environments where SNR increased by up to a factor 2 while showing an ~18\% decrease in Q factor.
+Testing in various scenarios then demonstrated that the combination of FENCE with segmented solenoid coils is effective against both environmental noise sources and controlled EMI.
+In phantom experiments, FENCE significantly improved imaging performance and reduced EMI levels to near-baseline levels with ~9\% reduction in coil quality factor (Q factor), showing good agreement with the predictions from the FE simulations.
+In-vivo head imaging confirmed these results across diverse electromagnetic environments significantly improving imaging performance while showing an ~18\% decrease in Q factor.

-FENCE's simple design provides a low-cost solution to EMI in low-field MRI, enhancing image quality while maintaining system portability and accessibility.
+FENCE provides a simple method for EMI mitigation in low-field MRI, enhancing image quality while maintaining system portability and accessibility.
 This approach could help to expand the deployment of low-field MRI systems in low-cost point-of-care applications where conventional shielding is impractical.

 \keywords{low-field mri \and electromagnetic interference reduction \and low-cost mri \and RF shielding \and accessible mri}